Ayush-Bitla/Python/README.md

 - **Day 4**: Recursion, global and nonlocal variable scopes, and enhanced interactive games (Rock-Paper-Scissors) with additional features like game count and input validation.
 - **Day 5**: How closures retain access to parent variables, efficient string formatting with f-strings, leveraging Enum for constants, and using closures with nonlocal for state management in interactive games
 - **Day 6**: Key learnings: argparse for command-line arguments, dictionary-based lookups, Enum for constants, recursion with nonlocal, and exploring module imports with __name__.
+- **Day 7**: Modular code design for arcade games, and lambda functions for concise operations.

 ---